reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 ```
 We have our custom exception class that we will throw whenever a user tries to do something that the user is not allowed.
 Our annotations to this class say that we want to notify two emails when code throws this exception.

+Please note that this is the mock annotation just for demonstration purposes.
+This annotation will not work without correct implmentation.

-To read more about repeating annotations please refer to the [docs](https://docs.oracle.com/javase/tutorial/java/annotations/repeating.html).
+To read more about repeating annotations please refer to [the oracle page.](https://docs.oracle.com/javase/tutorial/java/annotations/repeating.html)

 ## Java 9
 Java 9 introduced these main features: